arunbaby0/arunbaby.com/_pages/about.md

 permalink: /about/
 ---

-I'm currently CTO at a stealth startup (since 2024), where I'm building the next generation of agentic conversational AI systems—agents that don't just respond, but reason, plan, and take action.
+I'm currently CTO at a stealth startup (since 2024), where I'm building the next generation of agentic conversational AI systems, agents that don't just respond, but reason, plan, and take action.

 My work sits at the intersection of research and engineering: taking cutting-edge ML research and shipping it as production systems that people actually use.
 I've spent the last decade making computers better at understanding and generating human speech, and now I'm focused on making them genuinely helpful conversational partners.